Welcome to today's edition of the Rush 24-7 podcast.

 I'm recognized as an entertainer.

-But I I believe that the omnibus, this spending bill, by the way, written by Daniel in no way.
+But I believe that the omnibus, this spending bill, by the way, written by Daniel In No Way, we found out this thing was written in February.

-That's how long they had the strategy.
+That's how long they had the strategery.

 They knew they were going to get shellacked in the November elections.

-They were, they were the indications were all last year they were going to lose.
+The indications were all last year they were going to lose.

 So they start writing the omnibus spending bill, 2,000 pages in February.

-And they even, as Kimberly Strassel in the Wall Street Journal points out today, the earmarks in this bill were old Republican earmarks, not new ones.
+And they even, as Kimberly Strassel in the Wall Street Journal, points out today, the earmarks in this bill were old Republican earmarks, not new ones.

 They were Republican earmarks from earlier in the year.

-And one of the reasons why nobody wanted anybody to read the bill was to find out how old the Republican earmarks were, long before any talk of banning them, promises to ban them had ever even begun.
+And one of the reasons why nobody wanted anybody to read the bill was to find out how old the Republican earmarks were long before any talk of banning them, promises to ban them had ever even begun.

-But the thing went down because McConnell, somebody was able to get to these wayward Republican rhinos and read them the what for riot act.
+But the thing went down because McConnell, somebody, was able to get to these wayward Republican rhinos and read them the What For Riot Act.

-I know Mr. Krauthammer has a piece on Obama, the new comeback kid, how he's outsmarted everybody here, has taken the, the, What was one of the worst humiliating defeats in presidential history in the midterms and turned it into now where he's totally setting the agenda, running the show.
+He's taken what was one of the worst humiliating defeats in presidential history in the midterms and turned it into now where he's totally setting the agenda, running the show.

-USA Today political rebound, Obama sets up as new comeback kid.
+USA Today, political rebound, Obama sets up as new comeback kid.

 Sorry, folks, I don't buy it.